jadenzwicker/DL-Final-Project/proposal/project_proposal.md

 ```
 (4-5+ sentences).
 What is the state of art for this problem?
 Note that it is perfectly fine for this project to implement approaches that already exist.
 This part should show you’ve done some research about what approaches exist.
 ```

+**Write a short summary of the papers below and what information they provide for the project**

 1. Link to some benchmarks for models on the dataset we are using: [link](https://paperswithcode.com/sota/sentiment-analysis-on-imdb)